hombredequeso/AspNetAndGulpDemo/README.md

 # Demo of ASP.NET Webforms and Gulp
 This is a basic ASP.NET Webforms application using a Gulp javascript compilation pipeline.

-It is intended to show one way that older websites could use a gulp javascript compilation pipeline, hence taking advantage of the various tools available in the gulp eco-system.
+It is intended to show one way that older websites could use gulp, hence taking advantage of the various tools available in the gulp eco-system.

 It's primary features are:
 * the dev and release versions both use the same minified javascript file.
 There is essentially no difference between what happens in dev and release.